Study here/Undergraduate studies/Available Subjects/

 Prelims

-You will spend the first two terms doing three introductory courses, on which you will be examined at the end of your second term in Oxford (an Examination called “Prelims”).
+You will spend the first three terms doing three introductory courses, on which you will be examined at the end of your third term in Oxford (an Examination called “Prelims”).
 You will, of course, have to pass this examination before commencing work for finals (called “Schools”).
 If you intend to read Experimental Psychology, you will offer three Prelims papers.
 The Psychology paper in the Prelims course attempts to introduce people who have had little opportunity to study the biological bases of the subject to some of the larger questions about perception, cognition, human development, individual differences, and social interaction, which have preoccupied experimental psychologists.

 It will also be advisable for you to take the Statistics paper during the Prelims course.
 Some knowledge of elementary probability theory and of statistics is needed if the arguments and models used in Psychology are to be understood.
 A basic understanding of mathematics, e.g. GCSE level, is assumed for the statistics course, but we take into account the fact that you may not have carried out formal work in mathematics for some time.
 If you do not take the Statistics at Prelims you will, in any case, have to take a similar exam (the qualifying exam in Statistics) before you can take Schools (your final examination).